MikhailKuklin/data-pipeline-COVID19-monitoring/README.md

 Dashboard has been built from the gold layer data using **Looker Studio** (previously Google Data Studio) which is synced with Big Query.

+Unit tests `(/tests)`have been written and integrated into CI/CD pipelines via GitHub Actions.

 The implementation is limited by GCP usage.
 At the same time, implementation does not involve any local components which makes it more flexible for collaboration goals e.g. working in a team.

 ## Reproducibility